denten-books/plain-text/0-intro.md

 ## 0.2 Computational hermeneutics

+The illusion of ephemerality that follows simulation comes at a price of legibility.
+"Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
+But what happens when all text is a type of software?
+Friedrich Kittler ends his book on a similar note.
+In his vision, literature has finally been defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
+Unlike censorship or the burning of books, such modes of governance *over* the sign are less obvious and more pervasive.
+The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of control.
+I mean control in the most direct way possible, as a mode of physical regulation and barrier to access.
+The difficulty of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.

 A concern with the contemporary conditions of simulated textuality leads us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
 Drawing on a range of archival materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, recasting the paper book as a metaphor machine and computational object.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentions the difficulty of finding a home field in the arts or sciences for what he calls "code development."
+"It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As Halstead anticipated, research for *Plain Text*, has led me to range of rare primary archival materials: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

-I will argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
+Using archival material across disciplines, I will argue that extant theories of interpretation construct a notion of close reading based on preexisting properties and assumptions attached to static print media.
 By contrast, electronic text changes dynamically to suit its reader, cultural context, and geography.
 Consequently, I argue for the development of what I term *computational hermeneutics* capable of reaching past the surface content to reveal also the software platforms and the hardware infrastructures that contribute to the production of meaning.

 I have selected "plain text" as the title of this book to signal an affinity